My Christmas gift/New Year’s resolution for myself

 - Soul: And Other Stories, Andrey Platonov

-This will likely serve as my anchor post and I’ll put the ones I’ve completed in bold.
+This will likely serve as my anchor post and I’ll put the authors of the ones I’ve completed in bold.
 I may also crosspost a bit over at the Russian Reading Challenge blog.

 Some things lead beyond words.
 Art inflames even a frozen, darkened soul to a high spiritual experience.
 Through art we are sometimes visited - dimly, briefly - by revelations such as cannot be produced by rational thinking.